Arvton/arvin-josol-cloud-resume-challenge/README.md

 # Cloud Resume Challenge — Arvin Josol

+The live website for this challenge can be found here: [Arvin Josol - Cloud Challenge Resume](https://resume.arvinjosol.ca/)

-This is the project repository for my Cloud Resume Challenge.
+This is the project repository for the frontend of my Cloud Resume Challenge.
+Here is the repo for the backend: [Arvin CRC backend](https://github.com/Arvton/arvin-josol-cloud-resume-backend)

 I am going through the challenge to make further use of my knowledge and skills from the cloud certifications I have earned.

 Through my workplace, I get to build my experience with cloud solutions professionally.
 I want to further boost my skills by making my own cloud-based projects.